Strict comparison for twisted group C*-algebras: Abstract

 \section{Abstract}

-We prove that any reduced twisted group \ca{} of a selfless group with the rapid decay property is selfless.
+We prove that the reduced twisted group \ca{} of any selfless group with the rapid decay property is selfless.
 As an application, we show that twisted group \ca{s} of acylindrically hyperbolic groups (possibly with nontrivial finite radical) and rapid decay are pure, and hence have strict comparison.